 New York City is known for many things, and many of those things are culinary.
 Somewhere on the long list of iconic New York foods is the humble hot dog.
-It won’t be the first thing on anyone’s list of great NYC foods, I imagine, but I doubt anyone would dismiss the idea that it rightfully belongs there.
+It won’t be the first thing on anyone’s list of great NYC foods, I imagine, but I doubt anyone would dismiss the idea that it rightfully belongs somewhere on that list.

 I lived in New York City ages ago.
 And in my early and mid 20s, I had my share of late-night Katz’s hot dogs.
-Yes, the pastrami sandwich is amazing, but sometimes you just need a hot dog, and they make a hell of a hot dog.
+Yes, the pastrami sandwich is amazing, but sometimes you want a hot dog, and they make a hell of a hot dog.
 I also partook in the occasional recession special at Grays’ Papaya: two delectable hot dogs and a papaya drink (now $4.95; I honestly can’t say what it was when I last lived there).
 I left NYC and took a somewhat circuitous path that ultimately led to Los Angeles, also a great hot dog city.
 Having spent well over a decade there, I hit all the hot dog highlights at some point (or many points): Pink’s, Dodger dogs, Carney’s, street dogs wrapped in bacon.
-I’ve been back on the east coast for a while now, reasonably close to the city, and it like it was about time to check out some of NYC’s most loved hot dog.
+I’ve been back on the east coast for a while now, reasonably close to the city, and it like it was about time to check out some of NYC’s most loved hot dogs.

 205 E Houston at Ludlow